GoMatrixHosting/create-awx-system/docs/Installation_AWX.md

 # Create a server

-Create a Debian 10/11 server and setup SSH access to root user.
+Create a Debian 10/11 server with at least 4GB or RAM and setup SSH access to root user.
 ```
 $ ssh root@panel.example.org
 $ exit